ogfunkycold/Simple-deploy-web-application-on-Kubernetes-using-AWS-Cloud-9/README.md

 5.3.
 Use below code to build and push.

     docker build -t <your-repository>:latest .
     docker tag <your-repository>:latest <your-repository>:second
     docker push <your-repository>:latest
     docker push <your-repository>:second

 5.4.
 Copy and Paste below code.

     $ kubectl edit deployment/testwebapp-deployment

 5.5.
 Change the image URL.

 ![17.png](/images/17.png)

 5.6.
-Save it and reload the Web page, and you will see the content had change.
+Save it and reload the Web page, and you will see the content had changed.

 ![18.png](/images/18.png)